 Latenode

-Sync Strava workout data to your Google Calendar events
+Sync Strava workouts to your Google Calendar events

-This automation allows Strava users to automatically create new calendar events in Google Calendar whenever they complete and upload a new activity, such as a bike ride, run, or swim.
+This automation integrates Strava and Google Calendar to automatically create new events in a user's Google Calendar whenever they complete and upload an activity to their Strava account.

 How Latenode estimates time and cost